GLOBAL MARKETS-Stocks flatline, bond yields slide as caution replaces vaccine euphoria

 S&P 500 sectors gain amid vaccine hopeshttps://tmsnrt.rs/3eGGlBa

-(Reporting by Sujata Rao in London and Andrew Galbraith in Shanghai; additional reporting by Tom Arnold in London; editing by Larry King)
+(Reporting by Sujata Rao and Tom Arnold in London and Andrew Galbraith in Shanghai; Editing by Larry King and Alex Richardson)

 ((sujata.rao@thomsonreuters.com ; +44 207 542 6176/020 7536 7473/44 7990567646))